Solar system on Kiritimati Island

 The project is being delivered by Infratec, a wholly-owned subsidiary of NETcon Limited.
 Infratec has installed sustainable renewable energy systems around the world from Afghanistan to Tuvalu and New Zealand.

-Infratec general manager Luke van Zeller says that Kirimati has three population centres, with each operating on their own aging generator.
+Infratec General Manager-Business Development Luke van Zeller says that Kirimati has three population centres, with each operating on their own aging generator.

 “This project will centralise the power system for Kirimati, providing a more reliable, efficient and safe electricity supply for the island.
 The 200kW solar system will reduce the island’s demand on expensive diesel.”